What is the GDPR?

 Your personal information will never be sold, nor will it be shared with anyone outside of Luther Rice College & Seminary, unless we are compelled to do so by law.
 When you use our services, we have access to your personal information.
 Luther Rice does not disclose any nonpublic personal information about students or prospects to anyone, unless given specific permission by the student.

 Luther Rice collects and maintains personal information from individuals who have agreed to provide it to the Institution.
 The personal information is securely maintained at Luther Rice in accordance with Institution's record retention policies and procedures.
 Approved personal information provided by an individual will only be used for regular business purposes of the Institution and periodic contact concerning upcoming events, recruitment, admission, registration, and other Luther Rice related items.
 Should an individual have any questions about record retention polices and procedures, use of personal information, like to "opt-out" of future communication, or pursue their "Right to be Forgotten" in accordance with the E.U.
 GDPR, the individual must contact Luther Rice at contact@LutherRice.edu.

-To ensure you the customer that we are take seriously the security of our data, we carefully monitor our compliance with GLBAand GDPR.
+To ensure you the customer that we take the security of our data seriously, we carefully monitor our compliance with GLBA and GDPR.
 For more information concerning Luther Rice’s compliance, please contact us at contact@LutherRice.edu or the GDPR compliance page on our website.